-- Use labels for all samples. - The specimen must be labelled with the same patient details as those on the request form - Please ensure the full patient name and the date of sample collection are legible - Please note that unlabelled specimens do not guarantee authenticity of the sample, and these cannot be processed and will be discarded.
+- Use labels wherever possible. - The specimen must be labelled with the same patient details as those on the request form - Please ensure the full patient name and the date of sample collection are legible - Please note that unlabelled specimens do not guarantee authenticity of the sample and these cannot be processed and will be discarded.